is216-oppa-2022-spring/myprofile-ernestkkb/README.md

 ## (Week 4 & 5) Adding of JavaScript
 Used Javascript collapse components to allow users to toggle information Will work on styling and work on adding more dynamic components next week :)

+## (Week 11 & 12) Vue Js!
+Converted application from vanilla javascript to one that is Vue.JS compliant Created a few custom components and will work on making it prettier shortly!